xayhewalo/julianbc/README.md

 - [ ] Don't interact with the db at all.
 Rely entirely on business logic
 - [ ] add keyboard equivalents for all mouse interactions
 - [ ] Add Calendar from UI
+- [ ] Decouple focus and keyboard
 #### Timeline
 - [ ] Sync timelines should set start and end ordinals of all timelines
 - [ ] add scroll
   - [X] Gain focus when scrolling
   - [X] shift + scrollup/scrolldown
   - [X] left/right arrow scroll when in focus
+  - [ ] allow shift scroll up when children are focused
   - [ ] up/down scroll when in focus
   - [ ] page up/down scroll when in focus
   - [ ] home/end scroll(?)